use-inkubator/Ecosystem-Grants/README.md

 - Your team has **proven experience** with relevant languages, technologies, and/or a strong technical background.
 GitHub profiles of team members should be included in your application.
 - Your application is **rich in technical details** and well-defined.

-Additionally, all projects must fulfill the following requirements:
+Additionally, all projects must fulfill the following requirements

 - Your project uses the RISC-V compatible version of the ink! language, [v6.X releases](https://use.ink/6.x/).
 The current cohort is focused on funding developments willing to push the ecosystem forward by leveraging ink!'s stack in its most ecosystem-aligned version.
 - All code produced must be **open-sourced**, without relying on closed-source software for full functionality.
 Preferred licenses include Apache 2.0, GPLv3, MIT, or Unlicense.